felipenmartins/Robotics-Simulation-Labs/README.md

 ## How to use
 The simulation labs are presented as a series of tutorials, including references to the official Webots tutorials.
 The Labs are intended to be followed in sequence, starting from the first one.

+Lab descriptions, templates and solutions were updated to make them compatible with the new global coordinate system adopted as default by Webots R2022a (or newer).
+If you intend to use an older version of Webots, please [see this note](/coordinate_system/ReadMe.md).

 ## Content
 The content of each lab is listed below: